 To inform the global climate model development on their more accurate representation of the Great Lakes, Wang’s new study used more precise measurements of the lakes’ surface water temperature to design numerical experiments.
 Instead of looking at regional climate from a global perspective, their study uses local and regional simulation output to “zoom in” on the Great Lakes region.
 Rather than seeing a resolution down to an area of a few hundred miles, the models can look even closer — down to an area of about two miles.

 Another breakthrough of the COMPASS project will come from its two-way coupled, atmospheric and 3D hydrodynamic model with atmosphere-lake feedbacks.
 Here’s why this is a game-changer in climate modeling:

-- The two-way coupling means the model considers the real-time interplay of how the lake effects the air and how the air effects the lake.
+- The two-way coupling means the model considers the real-time interplay of how the lake affects the air and how the air affects the lake.

 - The 3D model considers the patterns of the lake currents as well as the horizontal and vertical mixing of the lake water, which is especially important for deep and large lakes.